joj-macho/Cryptography-Playground/README.md

 # Ciphers  🔐

+Here are some of the cryptographic programs you can find in this repository:

 - [**Affine Cipher**](affine-cipher/): This program demonstrates the functionality of the Affine cipher.
 - [**Atbash Cipher**](atbash-cipher/): This program demonstrates the Atbash cipher and see how it works.
 - [**Caesar Cipher**](caesar-cipher/): This is the Caesar cipher program.